-FairVote educates and empowers Americans to remove the structural barriers to achieving a representative democracy that respects every vote and every voice in every election.
-As a thought leader and catalyst for change, we are at the center of research, education and advocacy about ranked choice voting (“instant runoff”), a constitutionally protected right to vote, a national popular vote for president, and, most fundamentally, fair representation voting forms of proportional representation.
+FairVote advances systemic electoral reform to achieve a fully participatory and truly representative democracy that respects every vote and every voice in every election.
+We work toward these goals by providing advocates with innovative research and strategic advocacy.
+We promote ranked choice voting (“instant runoff”), a constitutionally protected right to vote, a national popular vote for president, and, most fundamentally, fair representation voting forms of proportional representation.

 New from the Blog

 With political polarization at its highest point in more than a century, observers often assume opposition to reform is inevitable.
 But there have been recent developments in bipartisan cooperation for FairVote’s Reform 2020 agenda, which we discuss in this issue of The Reformer.

 July 30, 2014